 Novex All Season & All Season LT

-Besides summer tyres and winter tyres, Novex also offers a complete all season range for passenger cars and light trucks.
-These patterns, named All Season and All Season LT are designed for driving all year round in all weather conditions.
-We have in total 60 all season sizes available, ranging from 13 up to 18 inch.
+Besides summer tyres Novex also offers a complete all-season range for passenger cars and light trucks.
+These patterns, named All Season 3E and for light trucks we expect the All Season LT3 in the near future.
+These tyres are designed for driving all year round in all weather conditions.
+We have in total 50 all season sizes available, ranging from 13 up to 19 inch.

-Novex’ all season tyres are marked with the M&S and ‘Three Peak Mountain Snowflake symbol’ which means that they are officially recognized as winter tyres (also in Germany).
+Novex’ all season tyres are marked with the ‘Three Peak Mountain Snowflake symbol’ which means that they are officially recognized as winter tyres (also in Germany).